tushaar24/MyInventory/README.md

 ## About:

-It is a small offlien first app which shows product lists and lets the user add more products.
+It is a small offline first app which shows product lists and lets the user add more products.

 ## Built With: